flutter-tizen/flutter-tizen/doc/develop-plugin.md

 - Tizen native APIs ([Wearable API references](https://docs.tizen.org/application/native/api/wearable/latest/index.html))
 - External native libraries, if any (static/shared)

 Note: The API references for Tizen TV are not publicly available.
-However, most of the Tizen core APIs are common to both wearable and TV profiles, so you can refer to the wearable API references when developing plugins for TV devices.
+However, most of the Tizen core APIs are common to both wearable and TV profiles, so you may refer to the wearable API references when developing plugins for TV devices.

 #### Channel types

-You can use not only [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html) but also other types of platform channels for data transfer between Dart and native code:
+Besides the above mentioned [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html), you can also use other types of platform channels to transfer data between Dart and native code:

-- [BasicMessageChannel](https://api.flutter.dev/flutter/services/BasicMessageChannel-class.html): For asynchronous message passing.
+- [BasicMessageChannel](https://api.flutter.dev/flutter/services/BasicMessageChannel-class.html): For basic asynchronous message passing.
 - [EventChannel](https://api.flutter.dev/flutter/services/EventChannel-class.html): For asynchronous event streaming.

+You might check out an example usage of `EventChannel` in the [`wearable_rotary`](https://github.com/flutter-tizen/plugins/tree/master/packages/wearable_rotary) plugin.

 ## Publish the plugin